 - Clean the matsutake mushroom with damp towel or paper towel.
 Do not wash the mushroom.
 Cut into thin slices.

-- Start boiling water.
+In a large pot, bring water to boil.
 The amount of water should cover ½ of chawanmushi cup.
 When boiling, reduce the heat to the lowest heat.

 - Gently pour the egg mixture into the cups without creating bubbles.
 Instead of covering the ingredients completely with the egg mixture, leave some ingredients exposed so it will be visually pleasing when cooked.
 Put the lid on (or cover tightly with aluminum foil if you don’t have chawanmushi cup).